ARO Scholars Program

 Program Details

-The ARO Scholar will have the opportunity to present the results of their current research as a poster at the ARO MidWinter Meeting.
-During the program the Scholar and their mentor are encouraged to have regular meetings.
-The Scholar is required to attend the ARO MidWinter Meeting, however, should the applicant have a conflict, the program will evaluate on a case-by-case basis:
+The ARO Scholar will have the opportunity to present the results of their current research at the 2026 ARO MidWinter Meeting.
+During the program the Scholar and their mentor are encouraged to meet regularly.
+Attendance at the ARO MidWinter Meeting is required; however, if a scheduling conflict arises, exceptions may be considered on a case-by-case basis.
+The scholar is required to fulfill the following requirements:

 • Scholar is required to attend the Awards Ceremony

-• Scholar is required to actively engage in the MWM by attending sessions
+• Scholar is required to actively participate in the meeting by attending sessions

 Each Award will include: